ShaunaGordon/continue-config/rules/worldbuilding.md

 - Avoid Tolkien-esque Dwarven and Elvish cultures
 - Elvish cultures should use Brythonic and Gaulish influence
-- Dwarven cultures should use
+- Dwarven cultures should use Old Norse and modern Scandinavian influences
 - For tieflings, we're going more original than their Dungeons & Dragons (D&D) origin.
 Despite their appearance, they're not Infernal in origin, but rather a race adapted to mountain life, particularly around active volcanoes.
 For them, let's look more at cultures in similar regions in the real world, and add a touch of Middle Eastern and Eastern European (particularly Indian, Pakistani, and Turkish) flair to it.
 - Catfolk are as diverse as regular felines, so their cultural influences would be based on the type they're modeled after.
 For example, a pride of equatorial plains-dwelling lionfolk might take inspiration from indigenous and historical peoples of central Africa.
 - Halflings, gnomes, pixies, brownies, and other such groups can be collectively referred to as "Smallfolk," though the specific groups within remain.